Analysis of Shuffling Beyond Pure Local Differential Privacy: Analysis of Shuffling via the Central Limit Theorem (CLT)

-Our key conceptual finding is that the leading constant depends on the local randomizer only through the single parameter $ \chi = \frac{\sqrt{\gamma}}{\sigma}. $ In particular, the relationship between the local randomizer $\mathcal R$ and the blanket divergence is fully encoded, at the level of the leading asymptotics, by the one-dimensional index $\chi$.
+Our key conceptual finding from Lemma~\ref{lem:blanket-asymptotics-general} is that the leading term depends on the local randomizer only through the single parameter $ \chi = \sqrt{\gamma}/{\sigma}. $ That is, at the level of the leading asymptotics, the dependence of the blanket divergence on the local randomizer $\mathcal R$ is fully encoded by the one-dimensional index $\chi$.
+Furthermore, the leading term is monotone in $\chi$: a larger $\chi$ yields a smaller leading term in the blanket divergence, and hence corresponds to stronger privacy amplification by shuffling.
+This motivates interpreting $\chi$ as a measure of the shuffle efficiency of the local randomizer.
 Owing to its central role, we refer to $\chi$ as the \emph{shuffle index}.